 Career Outlook for Exercise Science Majors

-Our clinically focused exercise science program offers a broad career outlook with opportunities working at: hospitals in cardiac and pulmonary rehabilitation; community fitness environments for a variety of populations (children, adolescents, adults, older adults who are apparently healthy, at risk, or have known disease); sport and athlete enhancement programs; strength and conditioning for high school, college and professional athletes; and occupational health and wellness.
-Career opportunities are expected to grow by 19 percent from 2012 to 2022.*
+Our clinically focused Exercise Science program offers a broad career outlook with opportunities working at: hospitals in cardiac and pulmonary rehabilitation; community fitness environments for a variety of populations (children, adolescents, adults, older adults who are apparently healthy, at risk, or have known disease); sport and athlete enhancement programs; strength and conditioning for high school, college and professional athletes; and occupational health and wellness.
+Career opportunities are expected to grow by 10% from 2018 to 2028.

 The exercise science internship allows students to gain concentrated experience in their focused area of interest.
 The internship may be taken for 6 to 12 credits (240 to 480 hours).

 Even as one of the most affordable private universities in the nation, the University of Mary does offer a variety of scholarships.
 In fact, 99% of main campus undergraduate students receive some form of scholarship!

 We strongly encourage you to contact your personal admissions representative to discover all of the options that might be available to you.
 In many cases, a program specific scholarship is just one component of a complete financial aid package.